Model Combination in Risk Sharing under Ambiguity

 \end{corollary}

-In this simplified setting, we can identify the optimal $\eta^*$ that solves \cref{opt:counterpartysproblem1}.
-It is given in the following proposition in terms of the Lambert--$W$ function (see e.g., \citep{LambertW}). \begin{proposition} The solution to \cref{opt:counterpartysproblem1} when there is only one reference model ($k=1$), i.e., when the dynamics of $Y^\eta$ are given by \eqref{eqn:reins_wealth}, is
+In this simplified setting, we can identify the optimal $\eta^*$ that solves \zcref{opt:counterpartysproblem1}.
+It is given in the following proposition in terms of the Lambert--$W$ function (see e.g., \citep{LambertW}). \begin{proposition} The solution to \zcref{opt:counterpartysproblem1} when there is only one reference model ($k=1$), i.e., when the dynamics of $Y^\eta$ are given by \eqref{eqn:reins_wealth}, is

 where $W$ is the principal branch of the Lambert--$W$ function and $\lambda$ and $\mu$ are given by \eqref{eqn:lambda_asmpt}. \end{proposition}

 \begin{proof} We have

 and observe that its second derivative w.r.t. $\eta$ is